 A variety of conditions can damage your small bowel.
-In severe cases, your doctor may recommend having part of your small bowel removed.
+In some cases, your doctor may recommend removing part of your small bowel.
+In other cases, part of your small bowel may be removed to confirm or rule out a disease when a "tissue diagnosis" is required.
 Conditions that might require surgery include:

-- bleeding, infection, or serious ulcers in the small intestine
+- bleeding, infection, or severe ulcers in the small intestine

 - blockage in the intestines, either congenital (present at birth) or from scar tissue

 - injuries to the small intestine

 - Meckel’s diverticulum (a pouch of intestine present at birth)

 Diseases that cause inflammation in the intestines may also require surgery.
 Such conditions include:

 - reactions to anesthesia